kragen/derctuo/virtual-machine-setup.md

 (A little additional work was needed to get this to take effect at every boot.)

+This is a little dodgy given that network traffic from the virtual machine itself appears to come from localhost, since it’s using the `user` networking type (Slirp), so different virtual machines have free rein to connect to VNC and X servers.

 To connect remotely to the server from outside its local network, I’m tunneling over `ssh`, which works pretty well: